Limingxing00/RDE-VOS-CVPR2022/README.md

 decoder_f2_weight = 10 (paper) -> 5 (now)
 decoder_f4_weight = 10 (paper) -> 5 (now)
 ```

+# Acknowledgement
+This project is built upon numerous previous projects.
+We'd like to thank the contributors of [STCN](https://github.com/hkchengrex/STCN) and [MiVOS](https://github.com/hkchengrex/MiVOS).

 # To do
 - [x] quick start and quick evaluation.
 - [x] inference codes.